Is MegaSporeBiotic Safe?

 There are at least three websites making claims that MegaSporeBiotic and spore-based probiotics in general are unhealthy and dangerous.
 At best, their basis for these false claims is thin and based on incorrect conclusions drawn from small studies.
 Two of these websites sell their own brand of probiotics.

-The ProFlora 4R product is very similar to MegaSporeBiotic, but without the Bacillus licheniformis species.
-ProFlora 4R also contains added herbal ingredients to reduce the risk of potential gut discomfort and to reduce the mild constipation that some people experience with MegaSporeBiotic:
+The ProFlora 4R product has similar strains as compared to MegaSporeBiotic, but without the Bacillus licheniformis species.
+ProFlora 4R also contains added herbal ingredients to reduce the risk of potential gut discomfort and to reduce any mild constipation that some experience with probiotics.

 References and Studies